Skip to main content

 All of the gantry cables should be routed and fed through the holes in the base BEFORE even mentioning the base wiring or the control board.
 That way all of the cable routing for the top side can be completed before placing the printer on its back side ready for base wiring.
 It's much easier to do the top side cable routing with the printer right side up than lying down.

-Dave Bird - Reply
+Dave Bird - Resolved on Release Reply

 The gantry motor cables are twisted.
 The twisted gantry cables are also much longer than the z motor cables which are flat.
 I used the wrong cables and had to reroute the cables after discovering the flat ones are TOO short.
 I see the step after this does mention to use the flat cables for the Z motors.

-roger james - Reply
+roger james - Resolved on Release Reply

 This haas been updated.